Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 24) A foul ball caught by the catcher can be counted as an out only if the ball reaches above the height of the batter's head.
 Otherwise, the struck ball is simply a foul ball strike.

 25) A mercy rule; ***2022 update 20 or more runs after four innings or 3 1/2 if the team up by 20 is the home team, 15 or more runs after five innings or 4 1/2 if the team up by 15 is the home team.
 10 or more runs after six innings or 5 1/2 if the team up by 10 is the home team.
-If the team losing by 15 wishes to continue the game, they may proceed, unless there are time restraints.
+If the team losing by 20,15,10 wishes to continue the game and time allows it, they may proceed.
+Again, unless there are time restraints.
+Example, the 6pm game ends at 650pm and the next game is at 7:30pm, that team could choose to continue to play.
 In situations where time is not an issue, the league encourages playing on.
 The games score does become final/official at the completion of the 4 1/2 or 5 innings, the score essentially freezes during continued play.
 The league will continue to run the scoreboard upon request if a team wants to gauge performance.
 10 or more runs after six innings or 5 1/2 if the team up by 10 is the home team.

 26) To eliminate crowding of batters, fielders will not be allowed to begin any play closer than two steps from the base line toward home plate.
 Outfielders must not be positioned at the start of any play closer than the outfield line which the league will maintain.
 The only person that can start in front of the outfield line is the F-10 position (short fielder/Rover) which can only be played by a female. ***2022 Update The F-10 position cannot start the play in the infield.